jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/05/2018-05-21-software-development-has-not-changed-in-40-years.md

 ----------

-I recently found the free reading materials for the [course from MIT OCW named "Software Construction"](https://ocw.mit.edu/ans7870/6/6.005/s16/) (newer materials (Fall 2018) [here](http://web.mit.edu/6.031/www/fa18/)).
+I recently found the free reading materials for the [course from MIT OCW named "Software Construction"](https://ocw.mit.edu/ans7870/6/6.005/s16/) (newer materials [here](http://web.mit.edu/6.031/www/sp20/general/previous-semesters.html)).
 It might be very helpful in learning about those things that do not change a lot in software development.

 Enjoy!